LIFETIME DEAL — LIMITED TIME

 6. Follow a Final Checklist Before Submission

-• Formatting: Follow any rules about structure, headings, or style requirements from the journal or conference.
+• Formatting: Follow any specific formatting guidelines provided by the journal or conference.

 7. Conclude with Key Takeaways for Writing Abstracts

-• Include the essentials: Purpose, methodology, results, and conclusion should all be present.
+• Cover Essential Elements: Include the purpose, methodology, results, and conclusion of your study.

 FAQs